Azure/container-service-for-azure-china/aks/README.md

 # AKS on Azure China Best Practices

 Azure Kubernetes Service is in **Private Preview**, this page provides best practices about how to use AKS on Azure China cloud.

 - Contact AKS China Team: [akscn@microsoft.com](mailto:akscn@microsoft.com)

 ## Limitations of current AKS Private Preview on Azure China

- - only `chinaeast2` region is supported up to now
+- only `chinaeast2` region is supported up to now.

- - AKS set up wizard is not available on azure portal, only azure cli command line is supported
+- AKS set up wizard is not available on azure portal, only azure cli command line is supported.

- - AKS monitoring and logging are not available, there will be error when clicking on `Monitor containers` and `View logs` links in AKS overview page
+- AKS monitoring and logging are not available, there will be error when clicking on `Monitor containers` and `View logs` links in AKS overview page.

- - AKS addons are not enabled on Azure China yet, including `monitoring` and `http_application_routing` addons
+- AKS addons are not enabled on Azure China yet, including `monitoring` and `http_application_routing` addons.

   > note: for [`http_application_routing`](https://docs.microsoft.com/en-us/azure/aks/http-application-routing) addon functionality, it's not for production use, you could use [ingress controller](https://docs.microsoft.com/en-us/azure/aks/ingress-basic) instead.

- - GPU support is not enabled on Azure China yet
+- GPU support is not enabled on Azure China yet.

 ## 1. How to create AKS on Azure China

-Currently AKS on Azure China could only be created by [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and only supports `chinaeast2` region
+Currently AKS on Azure China could only be created by [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and only supports `chinaeast2` region.

-- How to use [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) on Azure China
+- How to use [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) on Azure China.

     ```sh
     az cloud set --name AzureChinaCloud